slintegrated/slx/IP_SCHEME.md

 This method allows network layout information right in the scheme.
 It also means that systems aren't tied to a "device range" scheme that leaves gaping holes of addresses unused.
 Most of the devices we use are wired, meaning we can physically tie them to a specific port on a network switch.
 Wireless devices can be spread among the open ranges between switch gaps.<br><br>
 You may notice that addresses 49-52 aren't accounted for, well that's because those PORTS should be used for uplink, not access devices.
 These ports would house router connections, or switch uplinks.

-# Get An Octet Assigned
+# Get An IP Scheme Assigned
 * email slx@slintegrated.com with the subject line "ip scheme please" with details about your project in the body.